Submissions

 Submission Process

 Contributors should submit a brief, but thorough pitch to one of our editors.
 Pitches should be around 200 to 500 words in length and, if relevant, accompanied by 1 to 3 multimedia samples or photos.
-Please note that we do not accept snail-mail submissions.

 Text Formatting and Word Count

-If your pitch is accepted, articles should be submitted as a Microsoft Word compatible document or a Google Doc shared via email to the corresponding editor assigned to the piece.
 The entire document, including title, quotations, and endnotes, should be double-spaced, 12-point font.
-Articles are typically around 750 to 2,500 words in length.
-Published photo essays are led with impressive original photography and are accompanied by a written introduction of 200-300 words.
+Articles are typically between 750 to 2,500 words in length.
+Published photo essays are led with impressive original photography and are accompanied by a written introduction of at least 250 words and detailed photo captions.

 Citations

-When writing articles, please consult the The Chicago Manual of Style, 15th edition, as well as Merriam-Webster’s Collegiate Dictionary, 11th edition.
 Full citations, reference materials, and resources are listed as footnotes below the article text.
 Hyperlinks may be added if required.

 Photos and Captions

-Photo essays should include 8 to 15 high-resolution images (up to 1 MB).
+Photo essays should include 8 to 15 high-resolution images (up to 1 MB each).
 Other types of features such as articles or interviews can include up to 12 high-resolution images.
 For both written articles and photo essays, the accompanying images should not be larger than 1400 pixels in height and width.
-Each photo must be accompanied by captions and/or identifying information.
-The captions and corresponding photo file titles should be organized on a separate document and sent to the assigned editor.

 Contributor Photo and Biography

-Each feature will include a photo and a short biography of the contributor that is displayed at the bottom of their article page.
+Each feature will include a photo and a short biography of the contributor that is displayed at the bottom of the article page.
 At the beginning of the editorial process, the contributor will be asked to submit their profile image and biography of 2-3 sentences.
 The contributor's feature photo file should be no larger than 500 x 500 pixels.

 Audio and Video Files

 If including audio clips and/or videos to your feature, the length of the clip should be between 1 to 8 minutes.
 All audio and video files should be emailed to the assigned editor as Mp3 or Mp4 files.
-Alternatively, if the author has a Youtube and Vimeo account, the files may be shared with the editorial team as YouTube and/or Vimeo links.
+Alternatively, if the author has a YouTube and Vimeo account, the files may be shared with the editorial team as YouTube and/or Vimeo links.

 Contributor Honorariums and Travel Reimbursements